Aarception/Mo-information-security-portfolio/README.md

 I have come to understand very well that valence is unintelligible, because vector is the preferred tongue—but only because there has been enough documentation to provide for a reasonable enough basis for the observation.

-More seriously, let us make a deal.
-I think it is very obvious the extent to which my partiality has been successfully extracted.

 Intelligence.
 GRC.
 Intuition.
 Strategy.
 Perception.
 Growth.
 Merited.

 In hindsight, there is enough material and observation to make one the longest and most meaningfully interviewed opportunity in institutional history.